-If you’re one of the many people that suffers from Keratoconus, chances are that you’ve heard something about a new treatment called corneal cross-linking.
-This procedure might sound complicated, but it is actually a quite safe, painless and effective method of stopping the progression of Keratoconus.
-To explain the advanced technology involved, we’ve put together this helpful guide to treating Keratoconus with corneal cross-linking.
-Read on to learn more about how this state-of-the-art treatment can protect your eyes and improve your vision!
+If you suffer from Keratoconus, chances are that you’ve heard something about a treatment to slow or halt the progression of Keratoconus called Corneal Cross-Linking.
+This procedure might sound complicated, but it is actually a quite safe and effective method of slowing or halting the progression of Keratoconus.
+To explain the advanced technology involved, we’ve put together this helpful guide to treating progressive Keratoconus with Corneal Cross-Linking.
+See how this state-of-the-art treatment can protect your eyes and preserve your vision!

-Most recent research has shown that Keratoconus is likely caused by hereditary factors and aggravated by secondary medical conditions, such as allergies or irritation.
-Some eyes lack the structural fibrils that stabilize the outer part of the eye, which causes the cornea to bulge.
+Most recent research has shown that Keratoconus is sometimes caused by hereditary factors and aggravated by secondary medical conditions, such as allergies or irritation.
+For some patients, their eyes lack the structural fibrils that stabilize the outer part of the eye, which causes the cornea to bulge.